-The everyday roles of caregiving inevitably create challenges to our emotions and psyche.
+The everyday roles of caregiving inevitably create challenges to our emotions and psyches.
 According to the Huffington Post, short-term stress “makes us feel irritable, anxious, tense, distracted and forgetful.
-But that’s only part of the story.”4
+But that’s only part of the story.”

 When caregivers cope with stressors by trying to push them away, the body reacts with increased stress hormone (cortisol) levels, which can negatively impact our health physically, emotionally and mentally.

-If you’re feeling stress level mount, commit to improving your brain power.
-Take a time-out and consider some common sense remedies offered by the Mayo Clinic:5
+If you’re feeling stress levels mount, commit to improving your brain power.
+Take a time-out and consider some common sense remedies offered by the Mayo Clinic.

-Give yourself a break — literally and figuratively.
+- Give yourself a break — literally and figuratively.
 Chances are that you are doing a fine job caring for your loved one.
 Don’t become paralyzed by striving for perfection.
-Also remember that a little guilt goes a long way so try to keep guilty feels in perspective
+Also remember that a little guilt goes a long way so try to keep guilty feelings in perspective.

-Perform a regular reality check.
+- Perform a regular reality check.
 There’s a tendency for caregivers to run themselves ragged trying for a Herculean effort.
 Instead, take some time to get organized.
 Establish realistic goals.
-And learn to say “no”.
+Learn to say “no.”

-Explore community resources.
+- Explore community resources.
 What do you need?
 Local resources may be available.
 Enroll in a class related to your loved one’s situation.
-Consider joining a support group.
 Look into services like transportation, meal prep or delivery, or having someone clean the house.

-Take care of yourself.
+- Take care of yourself.
 Are you sleeping enough?
-Taking time to exercise?
-Eating right?
+Paying attention to your diet?
 Drinking enough water?
-Do everything within reason to focus on personal health — including a visit with your doctor.
+Do everything within reason to focus on your personal health — including a visit to your doctor.

 The family caregiver does vital work.
-Just don’t forget to work on managing your stress level.
-If you begin experiencing burnout symptoms, don’t wait to reach out for help.
-Because sometimes, the best way to care for a loved one is to simply look after yourself.
+Just don’t forget to reach out for help.
+Because sometimes, the best way to care for a loved one is to look after yourself.